-“If we can get a 4 mEq/L increase in bicarbonate concentration in patients who have metabolic acidosis, that’s a hallelujah moment for us,” said Dr Wesson, Professor of Medicine at Texas A&M University College of Medicine and President of the Baylor Scott & White Health and Wellness Center in Dallas in Dallas.
+“If we can get a 4 mEq/L increase in bicarbonate concentration in patients who have metabolic acidosis, that’s a hallelujah moment for us,” said Dr Wesson, Professor of Medicine at Texas A&M University College of Medicine and President of the Baylor Scott & White Health and Wellness Center in Dallas.

 Traditionally, metabolic acidosis in patients with CKD is treated with oral sodium bicarbonate, which enters the systemic circulation and neutralizes the accumulated acid, and by reducing dietary acid intake.

 “That way that we do it now requires a lot of bicarbonate pills, and many of our patients are not able to tolerate that many pills,” Dr Wesson told Renal & Urology News.
 “And even those who are able to tolerate the pill burden, many of them get gas and flatus because when that bicarbonate hits that hydrochloric acid, it produces gas in the stomach.”